 If you have any questions about the programme, please email us via firstname.lastname@example.org.

 Applications for the 2024 Summer School programme will open in late Spring 2024.
 We are not able to accept early applications to the programme.

 Our 2022 Summer School ran on 1st - 5th August 2022.
 You can read about it here.

 UNIQ Summer School (Year 12)

 UNIQ is an exciting programme for Year 12 students across the UK who are interested in applying to Oxford.
 Participants get to know Oxford undergraduates and work with our academics.
 They experience a taster of university life, attending lectures, tackling problem sheets and doing experience in the teaching labs.
 UNIQ is open to students attending UK state schools and selection considers students’ school grades and their socio economic and educational background.
 Most UNIQ students decide to apply to Oxford and also get help to prepare for admissions tests and interviews.
-To find out more, and apply for UNIQ visit in the UNIQ webpage here (the deadline for applications to the 2024 programme is noon on the 23rd January 2024).
+To find out more, and apply for UNIQ visit the UNIQ webpage here (the deadline for applications to the 2024 programme is noon on the 23rd January 2024).

 Work experience (Year 10)